 Nibley Hall was 108 feet long and 60 feet wide and served primarily as an auditorium.
 It had a stage and an organ contributed by Mrs. Luna Young Thatcher.
 The hall and balcony would comfortably seat the entire student body with additional space for guests while the stage was sizable enough to allow for a full opera chorus.
 The space was used for drama classes, concerts, and rehearsals as well as the daily devotional service.
 A. N. Sorensen described the feeling on campus at that time in regards to the new building: “The pride of students rose several notches because of the new improvements and their beneficial additions to effective college work.”

 In addition to the auditorium space, the building also contained classrooms in the basement for physics, geology, and mineralogy.
 There was also a heating plant located on the south end of the building.
-This was the last building constructed on the campus of BYC even though the College operated for almost 20 more years.
+This was the last building constructed on the campus of BYC even though the college operated for almost twenty more years.